 All staff and Governors receive annual training to support them in discharging their duties linked to three key documents (see below) and are trained to be aware of:

-Our DSL’s are not on call after 6.00 pm and at Weekends and if Parents need to make a disclosure or report a concern at these times they should call CASS on 0121 3031888.
-The SDSL (HT) is available to staff 24/7 for disclosures by email and telephone and will action any staff concerns immediately.
+Our DSL’s are not on call after 6.00 pm and at Weekends and if parents need to make a disclosure or report a concern at these times they should call CASS immediately on 0121 3031888 for advice and suppoort.
+CASS has emergency contacts for all schools and there are ways to contact the Head Teacher out of hours.
+The SDSL (Mrs David) is available to staff 24/7 for disclosures by email and telephone and will action any staff or parent concerns immediately.
+Parents should not email Mrs David with child protection or Safeguarding disclosures out of hours - please contact CASS first to ensure immediate action is taken.

 For those seeking employment at Our Lady of Lourdes

-Please be advised that as part of the recruitment process we will complete all necessary checks on identity, right to work and your status with the relevant Disclosure and Barring services for those wishing to work with children and young people.
+Please be advised that as part of the recruitment process we will complete all necessary checks on your identity, your qualifications, your right to work in the UK and your status with the relevant Disclosure and Barring Services for those wishing to work with children and young people.
 We never make an offer of employment in advance or unconditionally, and we never make an offer of employment until all references and supplementary information is gathered, and your application and those documents are scrutinised.

-If you intend applying for a position at Our Lady of Lourdes (or to be a volunteer) we recommend that you read the documentation on this page and the school’s Safeguarding Policy.
+If you intend applying for a position at Our Lady of Lourdes (or to be a volunteer in school) we recommend that you read the documentation on this page and the school’s Safeguarding Policy.